su2code/su2code.github.io/_tutorials/compressible_flow/Aachen_Turbine/Aachen_Turbine.md

 #### Ramps

 To ease the convergence of turbomachinery cases, particularly when the pressure ratio of the machine is large, the use of ramps can be beneficial.
 These can be applied to both rotational speed and outlet pressure via ```RAMP_OUTLET_PRESSURE``` and ```RAMP_ROTATING_FRAME```. \
-For the sake of the , the use of the outlet pressure ramp is demonstrated.

-the following box shows the setting to enable
+For the sake of completeness, the use of the outlet pressure ramp is demonstrated presenting in the following box the syntax to activate it.

 ```
 % Specify ramp option for Outlet pressure (YES, NO) default NO